Albuquerque, New Mexico: Airports

 Albuquerque is served primarily by the Albuquerque International Sunport, located 3 mi southeast of the city's central business district.
-It is the largest airport in New Mexico, and the state's sole international airport, serving over 5 million passengers annually.
+It is the largest airport in New Mexico and the state's sole international airport, serving over 5 million passengers per year.
 The city owns and operates the much smaller Double Eagle II Airport, which is primarily used for air ambulances, corporate flights, military flights, charter flights, aviation training, and private flights.

 Utilities

 Energy

 PNM Resources, New Mexico's largest electricity provider, is based in Albuquerque.
 They serve about 487,000 electricity customers statewide.
 In September 2021, PNM entered final merger talks with Avangrid, the U.S. subsidiary of Spanish power giant Iberdrola.
-New Mexico Gas Company provides natural gas services to more than 500,000 customers in the state, including the Albuquerque metro area.
+New Mexico Gas Company, a subsidiary of Canadian utility company Emera, provides natural gas services to more than 540,000 customers in the state, including the Albuquerque metro area.

 Sanitation

 The Albuquerque Bernalillo County Water Utility Authority is responsible for the delivery of drinking water and the treatment of wastewater.
 Trash and recycling in the city are managed by the City of Albuquerque Solid Waste Management Department.